exonet/exonet-api-python/docs/resources.md

 # Change the 'name' attribute to 'changed-name'.
 dns_record.attribute('name', 'changed-name')

-# The value of a relationship must be defined as a resource.
+# The value of a relationship must be defined as a resource identifier.
-dns_record.relationship('dns_zone', Resource('dns_zones', 'X09kwRdbbAxN'))
+dns_record.relationship('dns_zone', ResourceIdentifier('dns_zones', 'X09kwRdbbAxN'))

 # Patch the changed data to the API.
 dns_record.patch()